Unifying error-correcting code/Narain CFT correspondences via lattices over integers of cyclotomic fields: Abstract

 \section{Abstract}

 We identify Narain conformal field theories (CFTs) that correspond to code lattices for quantum error-correcting codes (QECC) over integers of cyclotomic fields $\QQ(\zeta_p)$ $(\zeta_p=e^{\frac{2\pi i}p})$ for general prime $p\geq 3$.
 This code-lattice construction is a generalization of more familiar ones such as Construction A${}_{\CCsub}$ for ternary codes and (after the generalization stated below) Construction A for binary codes, containing them as special cases.
 This code-lattice construction is redescribed in terms of root and weight lattices of Lie algebras, which allows to construct lattices for codes over rings $\ZZ_q$ with non-prime $q$.
 Corresponding Narain CFTs are found for codes embedded into quotient rings of root and weight lattices of $ADE$ series, except $E_8$ and $D_k$ with $k$ even.
 In a sense, this provides a unified description of the relationship between various QECCs over $\FF_p$ (or $\ZZ_q$) and Narain CFTs.
+A further extension on constructing the $E_8$ lattice from codes over the Mordell-Weil groups of extremal rational elliptic surfaces is also briefly discussed.

 {\it Introduction.}~ An error-correcting code (ECC) is a technology for correcting errors that occur on a transmission path by adding redundancy to the transmitted information.
 The relationship between classical error-correcting codes (CECCs) and chiral conformal field theories (CFTs) has been known for a long time, and has a long history of research \cite{Dolan1990, Dolan1996, Montague1994, Montague1993}.
 There was also groundbreaking progress in the construction of quantum error-correcting codes in the 1990s \cite{Shor9qubit,CSScode1,CSScode2,Gottesmanstabilizercode}.
 More recently, it has become clear that a certain class of quantum error-correcting codes (QECCs) can be linked to Narain CFTs \cite{Narain1986, Narain1987} through Lorentzian lattices \cite{Dymarsky2020}.
 An incomplete list of recent developments in this direction includes \cite{ Dymarsky:2020bps,Dymarsky:2020pzc,Dymarsky2021, Buican:2021uyp, Yahagi2022, Furuta:2022ykh,Henriksson2023, Angelinos:2022umf,Henriksson:2022dml, Dymarsky:2022kwb,Kawabata2023a, Furuta2023,Alam2023, Kawabata2023b, Kawabata2024a, Buican:2023bzl,Aharony:2023zit,Barbar:2023ncl,Buican:2023ehi, Kawabata2024b}.